Irish Americans: Civil War through to the early 20th century

 30,000 Irish or Irish-descended men joined the Confederate Army.
-Interestingly, Gleeson wrote that they had higher desertion rates than non-Irish, and sometimes switched sides, suggesting that their support for the Confederacy was tepid.
+Gleeson wrote that they had higher desertion rates than non-Irish, and sometimes switched sides, suggesting that their support for the Confederacy was tepid.
 During the Reconstruction era, however, some Irish took a strong position in favor of white supremacy, and some played major roles in attacking blacks in riots in Memphis.

 In 1871, New York's Orange Riots broke out when Irish Protestants celebrated the Williamite victory at the Battle of the Boyne by parading through Irish Catholic neighborhoods, taunting the residents who then responded with violence.
 Police Superintendent James J. Kelso, a Protestant, ordered the parade cancelled as a threat to public safety.
 Kelso was overruled by the governor, who ordered 5000 militia to protect the marchers.
 The Catholics attacked but were stopped by the militia and police, who opened fire killing about 63 Catholics.

 Relations between the U.S. and Britain were chilly during the 1860s as Americans resented instances of British and Canadian support for the Confederacy during the Civil War.
 After the war American authorities looked the other way as Irish Catholic "Fenians" plotted and even attempted an invasion of Canada.
 The Fenians proved a failure, but Irish Catholic politicians (Who were a growing power in the Democratic Party) demanded more independence for Ireland and made anti-British rhetoric—called "twisting the lion's tail"—a staple of election campaign appeals to the Irish Catholic vote.